Q & A

 Does this project include the Wayzata Beach?

-No it does not.
-Originally when the project was being developed a design for the beach area was considered, but the City Council decided to just focus on the current project area – from the Depot to the Section Foreman House.
+No. Originally when the project was being developed a design for the beach area was considered, but the City Council decided to just focus on the current project area – from the Depot to the Section Foreman House.

 Where will the additional docks be that are part of this project?